What Business Owners Can And Can’t Do: Google Review Policy

 “You can request reviews from customers by sharing a URL specific to your business.”

-Sharing your Google Business Profile URL is one of the simplest ways to get your customers to write Google reviews.
+Sharing your Google Business Profile URL is one of the simplest ways to get your customers to write online reviews (for more on this, check out our guide on How To Create A Google Review Link).

 There’s nothing wrong with asking your customers for Google reviews in-person either.